shovon-Machine-Learning-DL-AI/FEWNet/README.md

 ![24M_forecasts_CPI](https://github.com/shovon-Machine-Learning-DL-AI/FEWNet/blob/main/forecasts_CPI_24M.jpg)

 * A generic Python code module performance evaluation and MCB test are available in # [evaluation](/code/Performance_evaluation/evaluation.py) and  # [MCB](/code/Performance_evaluation/MCB_test.R).
 The dataset used for the MCB test can be accessed in #[performance_evaluation](/dataset/performance_evaluation/mcb_test_alternative_12M_24M_paper_data.xlsx).

+* The code module, along with the datasets, can be referred to reproduce the tables, charts, and final performance evaluation.